Xqhare/ananke/README.md

 ## Features
 - Support for the todo.txt format
+- Support for more than one todo.txt file location at a time; Switchable from Ananke itself!
 - Natural language processing for task creation and editing
 - Task completion
 - Task sorting